tiffanytay/tiffanytay.github.io/HRdashboard_page.md

 ### 4. Analyze the dataset to validate hypotheses and form solution strategy

+For more details, see the [dashboard](https://guides.github.com/features/mastering-markdown/) on Power BI.

 <img src="images/hr-home.png?raw=true"/>

 ### 5. Provide a basis for further data collection through surveys or experiments